maciejkaniewski/Embedded-Systems/README.md

 # Embedded-Systems

-Repository Embedded-Systems presents suggested solutions to tasks that had to be completed in the first semester of my Master's studies within the Embedded-Systems course at the Wroclaw University of Technology in the field of Control Engineering and Robotics.
+Repository Embedded-Systems presents suggested solutions to tasks that had to be completed in the first semester of my Master's studies within the Embedded Systems course at the Wroclaw University of Technology in the field of Control Engineering and Robotics.
 The tasks were implemented on the `STM32F407G-DISC1` board equipped with the `STM32F407VG` core.
 The `Keil µVision 5 IDE` was used to program the board.

 ## Table of Contents